Lotfullah21/HTML-CSS/01-introduction/README.md

 - Compatibility issues with the libraries outside of the framework
 - Dependence on the libraries that are used inside the framework

+#### Package Manager:
+A tool that automatically download and install dependencies.

+"download" involves transferring files from a remote location to a local device, while "install" involves setting up and configuring the downloaded software on the local device to make it usable.
+Downloading is the initial step to obtain the necessary files, while installing is the subsequent step to set up the software for use.

+We use `Node package manager (NPM)` for managing our dependencies in front-end development.

+#### Bundling:
+The process of adding all dependencies inside a file in html file is known as bundling. famous ones are `Webpack` and `Gulp`.
 ###### Refactoring:

 Changing the structure of the code without changing its functionality.